payola/Payola/docs/user_guide.md

 ![Payola logo (credits Martin Mraz)](https://raw.github.com/siroky/Payola/develop/docs/img/logo_medium.png)

 Payola is a HTML5 web application which lets you work with graph data in a completely new way.
 You can display [Linked Data](http://linkeddata.org/) using several preinstalled visualization plugins as graphs, tables, etc. This also means, that you no longer need [Pubby](http://www4.wiwiss.fu-berlin.de/pubby/) to browse through a Linked Data storage (via its [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) endpoint).
-Moreover, you can create an analysis and run it against a set of SPARQL endpoints without deep knowledge of SPARQL language itself.
+Moreover, you can create an analysis and run it against a set of SPARQL endpoints without deep knowledge of the SPARQL language itself.
 Analysis results are processed and visualized using the embedded visualization plugins.

 ## Linked Data